The Lord of the Rings: The Rings of Power: Writing

-After the series was revealed to have hired Jennifer Ward-Lealand as an intimacy coordinator, Tolkien fans expressed concern that it would include Game of Thrones-style graphic sex and violence.
+Because they were unable to adapt dialogue from Tolkien's Second Age stories, the writers attempted to repurpose dialogue that they did have access to.
+Leith McPherson returned from the Hobbit films as dialect coach and guided the use of Tolkien's fictional languages in the series.
+She established different dialects for each culture of Middle-earth.
+Carl F. Hostetter, a Tolkien scholar and the head of the Elvish Linguistic Fellowship, also consulted on the use of Tolkien's languages and provided translations.
+After the crew for the first season was revealed to include Jennifer Ward-Lealand as an intimacy coordinator, Tolkien fans expressed concern that it would include Game of Thrones-style graphic sex and violence.
 Payne and McKay said this would not be the case and the series would be family-friendly.
 They hoped to evoke the tone of Tolkien's books, which can be "intense, sometimes quite political, sometimes quite sophisticated—but it's also heartwarming and life-affirming and optimistic."
-They also said they did not want to be influenced by modern politics, aspiring to tell a timeless story that matched Tolkien's own intention to create a mythology that would always be applicable.
+They felt it was important to embrace the hope and earnestness in Tolkien's works, and said they did not want to be influenced by contemporary politics, aspiring to tell a timeless story that matched Tolkien's own intention to create a mythology that would always be applicable.